joto/osm-history-renderer/importer/scheme/README.md

-# OpenStreetMap History Renderering Scheme
+# OpenStreetMap History Rendering Scheme
 This scheme aims at providing a geometry-and-time indexed storage for OpenStreetMap History-Data, suitable for rendering.
-It provides another featurew suited specially for history-data: minor versions.
+It provides another feature suited specially for history-data: minor versions.